citp/privacy-policy-historical/r/ra/ran/randstad.co.uk.md

-> *The following text is extracted and transformed from the randstad.co.uk privacy policy that was archived on 2012-09-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120915051935id_/http%3A//www.randstad.co.uk/privacy-policy-and-terms-of-use) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the randstad.co.uk privacy policy that was archived on 2013-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131228015343id_/http%3A//www.randstad.co.uk/privacy-policy-and-terms-of-use) for the most accurate reproduction.*

-# privacy policy and terms of use - Randstad UK - General
+# privacy policy and terms of use - Randstad UK

 Your use of Randstad’s website is subject to the following terms & conditions, which you are deemed to accept each time you use the website.